org-mushroom-kingdom/bash-git-script/README.md

 A sample CODEOWNERS file has been made, with teams being assigned to various items within.
 Some items will purposefully NOT be in CODEOWNERS for testing purposes.

+# Github Actions

 This repo also holds several Github Actions.
 Some of them are purely informative and don't do much besides echo/print things.